 Highs gave me an issue because even though they sounded decent for the most part, I felt like they only sounded really good when the headphones were on relatively high volume.
 Pushing the volume up gave the cymbals and hi-hats of “Stranger Things” by Local Natives greater detail.
 When on average volume it lost some of that airyness.

 Overall, the Sony MDR-1000x headphones are exactly what Sony needed.
 It’s definitely expensive at $400, but that’s not unheard of in the class of Bluetooth ANC headphones that it’s competing in.
-The active noise cancelling was just as good as, and sometimes even better than the QC35s.
+The active noise canceling was just as good as, and sometimes even better than the QC35s.
 These definitely tend towards the warmer end of the spectrum, so if that’s not your cup of tea you might find these disappointing, but again it’s right up my alley.
 Once you get the hang of the touch controls they do become fairly intuitive, but they’re still a little hit or miss.
 That said, they work more often than they miss and the ease of use definitely makes it a handy feature.